LiamPerson/crwn-clothing/README.md

 # CRWN Clothing
-<h3>This app is a single-page application clothing store built with React, Redux, Firebase.</h3>
+<h3>This app is a single-page e-commerce application built with React, Redux, Firebase, SASS, Stripe.</h3>

 This app supports
 <ul>